La Mercè Festival in Barcelona – What to Expect

 Who is Merce?

-Merce is the patron saint of Barcelona, aka The Virgin of Mercy or Our Lady of Mercy.
+La Mercè is the patron saint of Barcelona – also known as the Virgin of Mercy or Our Lady of Mercy.

 What will happen at the festival?